First written November 2020, updated December 2022

 - Dubblefilm – this company sells a range of films that have been 'pre-exposed' that enable a wide range of effects or colour shifts options.
 Great for experimenting with, as you'll often get different outcomes based on the lighting conditions the photographs are taken in.

-- Solarcan – I've been planning to buy one of these myself.
-The Solarcan is a long exposure 'camera in a can' that takes one photograph over a very long time period, recommended of 6 months or more.
+- Solarcan – The Solarcan is a long exposure 'camera in a can' that takes one photograph over a very long time period, recommended of 6 months or more.
 Install it in a location pointing towards the horizon looking North if you are in the Southern Hemisphere, or South if you are in the Northern Hemisphere.
 The perfect time to install is around the winter or summer solstice, and leave for 6 months, so your final image will show the movement of the sun across the sky.
+I bought one of these a year ago for myself, just about to take it down and see wha a year-long photo looks like.

-Analogue Wonderland also recently started a film subscription box.
-Although they are based in the UK and I'm in Australia, I signed up straight away, to see how it would all work, and from the first two boxes have received a number of unique films I'd not used previously.
+- Analogue Wonderland has an interesting film subscription box.
+Although they are based in the UK and I'm in Australia, I signed up straight away, to see how it would all work, and all of the boxes I've received have included a number of unique films I'd not used previously.
 The excitement of receiving a box of 'mystery' film in the post every two months is worth it alone.

 10 – Gift card for film developing